rktoomey/scalathon-crash-course/slides/patterns/patterns.md

 !SLIDE

-# enums: probably not what you wanted
+# enums: these are not the droids you are looking for

     scala> object Color extends Enumeration {
          | val Red, Green, Blue = Value